 This section identifies two application profiles for operating with YAML-LD:

 Application profiles allow publishers to use YAML-LD either for maximum interoperability, or for maximum expressivity.
-The YAML-LD JSON profile provides for complete round-tripping between YAML-LD documents and JSON-LD documents.
+The YAML-LD Basic profile provides for complete round-tripping between YAML-LD documents and JSON-LD documents.
 The YAML-LD extended profile allows for fuller use of YAML features to enhance the ability to represent a larger number of native datatypes and reduce document redundancy.

 Application profiles can be set using the {{JsonLdProcessor}} API interface, as well as an HTTP request profile (see ).

-YAML-LD JSON Profile
+YAML-LD Basic Profile

-The YAML-LD JSON profile is based on the YAML Core Schema, which interprets only a limited set of node tags.
+The YAML-LD Basic profile is based on the YAML Core Schema, which interprets only a limited set of node tags.
 YAML scalars with node tags outside of the defined range SHOULD be avoided and MUST be converted to the closest scalar type from the YAML Core Schema, if found.
 See for specifics.

 Keys used in a YAML mapping MUST be strings.